 According to ‘Clarkson Research Services Ltd’, a unit of the world’s largest shipbroker, the global oil tanker convoy will undergo an expansion almost three times faster than this year’s demand.

-Oil & Tanker Trades Outlook recently published, the expansion of the fleet of 5,600 vessels by 7.5 per cent, will trigger a rise of 2.7 per cent for the demand of oil tanker vessels.
+Oil & Tanker Trades Outlook recently published, the expansion of the fleet of 5,600 vessels by 7.5 %, will trigger a rise of 2.7 %for the demand of oil tanker vessels.
 The report also said that Panamaxes, the only ship class that has the largest tankers which can navigate the Panama Canal, will shrink against the demand.
-Number of Panamaxes in service will go down by 1.2 per cent on increased scrapping as demand slip 0.4 per cent, stated Clarkson.
+The number of Panamaxes in service will go down by 1.2 %on increased scrapping as demand slip 0.4 %, stated Clarkson.

-In addition to the statement, Clarkson also reported that the demand for Suezmax tankers, each capable of carrying one million barrels of crude, will decrease by 0.9 per cent while the fleet will expand by 4.5 per cent.
-The number of very large crude carriers that are capable of carrying two million barrels will shoot up by 16 per cent as demand will see the increase of 7.1 per cent, stated the report.
+In addition to the statement, Clarkson also reported that the demand for Suezmax tankers, each capable of carrying one million barrels of crude, will decrease by 0.9 % while the fleet will expand by 4.5 %.
+The number of very large crude carriers that are capable of carrying two million barrels will shoot up by 16 % as demand will see the increase of 7.1 %, stated the report.